Irreversibility of quantum field theory in de Sitter: the C, F and A theorems: Final remarks and future directions

+Another future direction that we think is worth pursuing is the study of quantum information measures for strongly coupled QFTs in de Sitter that admit a holographic description.
+See e.g. \cite{Marolf:2010tg} for some examples.
+This would provide a framework for an independent gravitational analysis of dual RG flows and their irreversibility properties.
+This would naturally be complementary with results on free theories.

-In our approach, we kept the $dS$ radius fixed and used the size of the entangling region $R$ to probe the RG, avoiding issues that can arise when relying on the thermal entropy instead \cite{Ben-Ami:2015zsa}.
+In our approach, we kept the dS radius fixed and used the size of the entangling region $R$ to probe the RG, avoiding issues that can arise when relying on the thermal entropy instead \cite{Ben-Ami:2015zsa}.
 It would be interesting to work out the thermal interpretation of our results in the limit when $R \to \ell$, likely connecting with recent developments in cosmological bootstrap techniques \cite{Baumann:2022jpr}.
 We expect that light-ray operators and energy conditions may also play a fruitful role in de Sitter.
-It would also be interesting to improve our nonperturbative understanding of entanglement in regions larger than the static patch, where time-dependence appears \cite{Maldacena:2012xp}.
-Developing numerical methods for evaluating the running C, F and A functions that we have defined in free massive QFTs would provide practical tools for further investigation \cite{Casini:2009sr, Boutivas:2024lts}.
-We are also currently analyzing the extension of our methods to AdS.
+We are also currently analyzing the extension of our methods to QFT in Anti de Sitter spacetime \cite{Abate:2026apg}.